 Once installed, reactivate your antivirus software, if you had disabled it and then click on the Check now button.
 The tool will scan your computer and call out your unsafe files and folders.
 I was personally surprised and equally taken back when I saw that all my files were vulnerable to a handful of Ransomware.

 RanSim also goes a step further and tells you which type of files are more vulnerable via a pie chart.
 Also, the dashboard displays the list of Ransomware that can attack your system successfully and the disk partition they will affect the most.

-The program has been developed by knowbe4.com but to download it from its home page, you have to fill in all your details like name, address, email ID, etc. So it is better that you download it from here.
+The free program has been developed by knowbe4.com but to download it, you have to fill in all your details like name, address, email ID, etc.

 Let us know how your Windows system performed.